MARK YOUR CALENDAR: The application period for the 2018 award cycle will be from January 11 to February 28, 2018.

 Will you just issue a check payable to the Recipient?
 We will NOT issue a check payable directly to the recipient.
 Many recipients receive SSI/Medicaid benefits and receiving cash in this way would jeopardize those benefits.
 Also, issuing the check payable to a vendor helps to ensure that the funds will be used for their intended purpose.

 Why is the vendor’s address required?
 We ask for the vendor’s address because our bank requires this information when issuing checks.
 Award checks will be mailed to the representative who completed the application, not directly to the recipient or the vendor.

 When will I find out if the request has been funded?
 Organization/agency representatives will be notified on or by May 8, 2018, and award checks will be sent out thereafter.
 No awards will be made before this time, so this program is not appropriate for emergency situations that require timely funding.
 Every application will receive notification of an award or denial.

 How many requests will be funded?
 A limited amount of funding is available for this program each year, and each year has been increasingly competitive.
 Applications are evaluated and funded based on scoring and available funds.

 What types of items/services have been funded in past years?
-While this varies each year based on the variety of applications, past year’s awards have included the following types of awards:
+While this varies each year based on the variety of applications, the following requests were funded last year:

-Dental services and dentures, hearing aids, eyeglasses, and assistive technology, including iPads
+Dental services and dentures, hearing aids and eyeglasses

 Summer camp fees, therapeutic riding and fitness center membership fees